diffblue/cbmc/doc/cprover-manual/cbmc-tutorial.md

 The two options `--bounds-check` and `--pointer-check` instruct CBMC to look for errors related to pointers and array bounds.
 CBMC will print the list of properties it checks.
-Note that it lists, among others, a property labelled with "object bounds in argv" together with the location of the faulty array access.
+Note that it lists, among others, a property labelled with "pointer outside object bounds in argv" together with the location of the faulty array access.
 As you can see, CBMC largely determines the property it needs to check itself.
 This is realized by means of a preliminary static analysis, which relies on computing a fixed point on